steiner-kenton/mileage_tracker/README.md

 - Edit trip details (date, locations, distance)
 - Delete trips with confirmation
 - Export to CSV for tax filing
-- No annoying warnings when logging the same route on different days

 ### 4. Receipt Tracker 🧾
 **Organize Business Expenses**